 Not all criminal convictions will cause an individual to lose permanent resident status.
 There are certain types of criminal offenses (typically violent crimes) that are more likely to put a permanent resident in removal proceedings.

-It’s impossible to list a precise list of crimes that will result in deportation.
+It’s impossible to create a precise list of crimes that will result in deportation.
 Only an experienced immigration attorney can analyze a specific situation and provide an opinion.
-Very generally, a person may be removed from the United States if he or she:
+Very generally, officials may remove a person from the United States if he or she:

-- Has been convicted of two or more crimes involving moral turpitude at any time after U.S. admission, where the two crimes did not arise out of a single scheme of misconduct.
+- Has been convicted of two or more crimes involving moral turpitude at any time after U.S. admission, where the two crimes did not arise out of a single scheme of misconduct; or

 - Has been convicted of an aggravated felony at any time after U.S. admission.